Inklingo

 nounA1informal

-Use 'docena' when 'scores' is used informally to mean 'a lot of' or 'many', often referring to a quantity around twelve.
+Use 'docena' when 'scores' is used informally to mean 'a lot' or 'many' of something, not necessarily a literal count of twelve.

 A high quality simple colorful storybook illustration showing twelve identical bright yellow lemons arranged neatly in a group on a white background.